 Cuprite, commonly known as red copper ore is a copper and oxygen mineral.
 This specimen has a coating of Malachite which is a common mineral association.
 Other specimens displaying bright cherry-red Cuprite crystals have also come from the Red Dome Mine where this specimen was mined many years ago.

-The Red Dome Mine site operated from about 1986 to 1997, producing approximately 1 million ounces of gold, 35,000 tonnes of copper from about 15 million tonnes of ore.
+The Red Dome Mine site operated from about 1986 to 1997, producing approximately 1 million ounces of gold, and 35,000 tonnes of copper from about 15 million tonnes of ore.

-I intend to add a specimen of museum grade Cuprite to the collection to show the transparent red crystals it forms.
-Currently I have only seen it with associated malachite coating.
+I intend to add a specimen of museum-grade Cuprite to the collection to show the transparent red crystals it forms.
+Currently, I have only seen it with associated malachite coating.

 I acquired this specimen from Greg at Blue Gems at the October 2013 Central Coast Gem Festival.

 Chemical Formula: Cu2O

 ID #: JG0016